shanmugakumarl/Ai-project-cultus/README.md

 Optuna example included:

- Search space: hidden_dim, n_blocks, n_layers, lr, batch_size.
+* Search space: hidden_dim, n_blocks, n_layers, lr, batch_size.

- Objective: validation MSE averaged over a small validation slice using same windowing logic.
+* Objective: validation MSE averaged over a small validation slice using same windowing logic.

- Output: best trial params and value (can be extended to multi-metric criteria).
+* Output: best trial params and value (can be extended to multi-metric criteria).

 Practical tips :

-  For large L (backcast) on CPU, reduce hidden_dim, n_layers, or reduce batch size.
+*  For large L (backcast) on CPU, reduce hidden_dim, n_layers, or reduce batch size.

-  Use a GPU (Colab) to accelerate Optuna trials and rolling-origin evaluation.
+*  Use a GPU (Colab) to accelerate Optuna trials and rolling-origin evaluation.

-  Benchmark models & evaluation protocol <a name="benchmarks"></a>
+*  Benchmark models & evaluation protocol <a name="benchmarks"></a>

 Benchmarks implemented :

-  SARIMA (statsmodels) — ARIMA with seasonal suggestions; used as a classic statistical baseline.
+*  SARIMA (statsmodels) — ARIMA with seasonal suggestions; used as a classic statistical baseline.

-  Prophet (Meta/FB Prophet) — automatic trend & seasonal decomposition baseline.
+*  Prophet (Meta/FB Prophet) — automatic trend & seasonal decomposition baseline.

 Evaluation protocol :

-  Rolling-origin (walk-forward) evaluation:
+*  Rolling-origin (walk-forward) evaluation:

-  For fairness, every model is retrained on the same growing history up to each origin, and a h-step forecast is produced.
+*  For fairness, every model is retrained on the same growing history up to each origin, and a h-step forecast is produced.

-  The set of origins is defined from train_windows_ratio through the end, stepping by step (default h).
+*  The set of origins is defined from train_windows_ratio through the end, stepping by step (default h).

 Metrics computed on held-out forecasts across origins:

-RMSE, MAE, MAPE (%), sMAPE (%), MASE (uses mean absolute first difference of training series as denominator).
+   * RMSE, MAE, MAPE (%), sMAPE (%), MASE (uses mean absolute first difference of training series as denominator).

 Why rolling origin?

-   Simulates real forecasting operations and avoids single-split artifacts.
+ *  Simulates real forecasting operations and avoids single-split artifacts.

-   Interpretability: decomposition & ablation <a name="interpretability"></a>
+ *  Interpretability: decomposition & ablation

 Decomposition extraction :

-  For any input window, the model exposes:
+*  For any input window, the model exposes:

-  Per-block theta vectors,
+*  Per-block theta vectors,

-  Per-block backcast (how much the block removes from history),
+*  Per-block backcast (how much the block removes from history),

-  Per-block forecast (the block’s contribution to the final forecast).
+*  Per-block forecast (the block’s contribution to the final forecast).

       These are available in the code via decompose_model(model, input_window) and saved to ./outputs.

 Visualization :

-   Stacked area plot of per-block forecast contributions (converted back to original scale) shown to the right of the input history.
+  * Stacked area plot of per-block forecast contributions (converted back to original scale) shown to the right of the input history.
 This visually separates trend, seasonality and residual corrections.

 Ablation

 For a chosen input window:

-Compute base forecast (all blocks active).
+ * Compute base forecast (all blocks active).

 For each block i, set that block’s forecast contribution to zero and compute MSE vs true future.